 - Creator Backlash: The film was the subject of much media hype linking it to violent crimes.
-After Stanley Kubrick received death threats, he withdrew the film from screening in the UK, even suing arthouse theatres that tried to show it.
+After Stanley Kubrick received death threats, along with hearing of the news of two copycat crimes involving the rape of a Dutch girl in the hands of men singing "Singin' in the Rain" and the beating of a 16 year old boy who, while dressed as Alex, beat another boy, he withdrew the film from screening in the UK, even suing arthouse theatres that tried to show it.
 The ban was only lifted after Kubrick's death.

 - Dawson Casting: Malcolm McDowell was 27 during filming.
 Though Alex's age is never given, he's still supposed to be attending school in the beginning of the film.
 According to the DVD Commentary, Michael Tarn, who played Pete, was the only actor of the four Droogs who was still a teenager, being 19 at the time of filming.

 - Do Not Do This Cool Thing: The film is a horrific view of a society crippled by teenage hooligans, but it actually inspired similar crimes throughout the UK, first during its initial release (enough that Warner Brothers pulled it from theaters in England) and then after its DVD release.

 - Enforced Method Acting: Malcolm McDowell had actually scratched his cornea during filming, and thus the man with the eye drops during the Ludovico Technique was an actual medical practitioner.
 Malcolm McDowell developed a lasting hatred for eye-drops from filming this scene.

 - The Red Stapler: Sales of Beethoven's 9th Symphony went up after the film.